 I have been a trial lawyer for more than 25 years.
 For over 15 years, I was a defense attorney representing individuals, their employers and insurance companies in personal injury, catastrophic injury and wrongful death cases involving tractor trailers, automobiles and premises liability.
 During my time as a defense attorney I was responsible for handling many hundreds of cases, resolving them through settlement or trial.
 I know how the insurance companies work and how they want to resolve claims.

-Tractor trailer collisions are a much more complicated and specialized area of litigation.
-If your attorney has not handled these cases for a significant period of time, they run the risk of missing many important issues that only an expert in tractor trailer litigation can recognize.
+Most of that time was devoted to defending tractor-trailer companies and their insurance companies.
+I concentrated in trucking cases because it required specialized training and experience, something I obtained in my many years of defense work.
+Tractor trailer collisions are a more complicated and specialized area of litigation.
+If your attorney has not handled these cases for a significant period of time, he/she runs the risk of missing many important issues that only an expert in tractor trailer litigation can recognize.

 At about the 17 year mark in my practice, something changed.
 A close friend of mine (who happens to be among the best trial attorneys in the country) persuaded me to switch sides (become a plaintiff’s attorney).
 In his eyes, my talents were best suited to help those who are injured or whose families suffered a death from the negligence of others.
 So, I joined his practice and became an advocate for the injured.
 I will never go back.

 Over the next several years, I traveled across the country handling complex personal injury and wrongful death claims, assisting local attorneys who needed my expertise in complex cases.
 I also received additional specialized training at the Gerry Spence Trial Lawyers College.
 Gerry Spence’s college is comprised of the most talented trial attorneys and other professionals in the country who devote their time to instruct and refine trial attorney skills.
 My training there was invaluable.
 To this day, I continue to attend its courses to stay current on its techniques.